 Contact with Allergens

 Another common reason which can give rise to skin bumps is an insect bite.
-The bumps which are developed due to insect bites do not require any kind of treatment most of the time and they heal within a week or two.
+Bumps developed due to insect bites do not require any kind of treatment most of the time and they heal within a week or two.
 However, if the insect is venomous, then appropriate treatment is required.
 At times, a bite from such kinds of insects can trigger other dog illnesses.

 Plugging of Oil Glands